ohmbase/doorbot-client/README.md

-# doorbot 2.0 - Client code
+# _doorbot_ client

 ## Overview

-_doorbot_ is an access control and usage logging
+_doorbot_ is an access control system designed to control and report on access to shared spaces.

 ## Configuration